Thompson-Okanagan Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Unemployment Rate decreased by 0.6 percentage points from a year ago.
+The Unemployment Rate increased by 1.6 percentage points from a year ago.

-The Participation Rate decreased by 2 percentage points year-over-year.
+The Participation Rate increased by 4.1 percentage points year-over-year.

 Jobs Added or Lost by Month

-Employment levels decreased by 5,100 jobs in the most recent month and decreased by 1,900 jobs compared to the same month last year.
+Employment levels decreased by 2,100 jobs from the previous month and increased by 17,000 jobs compared to the same month last year.

-In the most recent month, there was a net decreased by 5,100 jobs.
-Over the last year, the labor market has seen a net decreased by 1,900 jobs in total.
+In the most recent month, employment decreased by 2,100 jobs.
+Over the last year, the labor market has increased by 17,000 jobs.

 Top 3 Industries in Goods Sector